s-d-m/lilyplayer/README.md

 This will generate the `lilyplayer` binary in `./bin`

-If you want to generate an appimage, you will also need the `wget` and  `realpath` binary.
-On debian it is provided as part of the
+If you want to generate an appimage, you will also need the `wget`.
-`coreutils` package.
-On Ubuntu it is on its own package.
-Therefore, use

-	sudo apt-get install coreutils wget

-on debian.
-And on ubuntu, type

-	sudo apt-get install realpath wget
+	sudo apt-get install wget

 Then you can generate the appimage using: